 Please be aware of the rules for co-writing assignments for the groups as stated in the curriculum.
 As well as the plagiarism rules must be complied.
 The project paper must be written in English.

 The groups are randomly assigned at the beginning of the course.

 - Exam registration requirements

-Full participation at the summerschool is mandatory and the student must actively participate in all activities.
+Full participation at the 3 weeks of the summerschool is mandatory and the student must actively participate in all activities.